larytet-py/image-mathching/README.md

 # image-mathching

-Collect colors from the image, figure our the area occupied by each color, return sorted by area color palette.
+Collect colors from the given image(s), compare the colo palettes, return "distance" between the palettes.

 Script text-detection.py collects text boxes from the image, generate a "collage".
 The idea is that color palette matching will work better for areas containing text (it does).